lejara/DaGroupHardcore/README.md

 There is a world end event that casuse tnt, lava and mobs to spawn to each player at a interval.
 Then drops all players to the abyss

 *NOTE: The world end event is set to off by defualt since it may cuase lag to the server.
-Command to turn it on is down below*
+Command to turn it on is [here](https://github.com/lejara/LaGroupHardcore/blob/master/README.md#setworldend-0--1)*

 ## Commands